caian-org/caian.org/content/blog/_posts/2019-02-13-a-better-language-for-tooling.md

 ---
 layout: post
-title: "A better language for tooling"
+title: 'A better language for tooling'
 ---

 **TL;DR:** _I were searching for a better alternative for a programming